a-ads/blog/content/blog/2021-03-07-how-to-change-and-confirm-a-withdrawal-address.md

 2. Select your “withdrawal type”.

-Note: You can withdraw directly to a BTC address, or use FaucetPay, or ExpressCrypto; The withdrawals to FaucetPay and ExpressCrypto are instant, but those to direct BTC addresses are processed only once a day.
+Note: You can withdraw directly to a BTC address, or use FaucetPay; The withdrawals to FaucetPay are instant, but those to direct BTC addresses are processed only once a day.

 3. Input either

  • A valid “Withdrawal address”, or\
- • ExpressCrypto Unique ID, or\
  • An existing address at FaucetPay (which must be registered in advance)

 4. When withdrawing to a direct BTC address, you cannot set a “Withdrawal threshold” to less than 0.001 BTC.